Mark & matthew's chronology

 A Study Concerning Certain Disparities in the Chronology of the Gospel Accounts.

 Concerning the synoptic Gospels, a good argument can be put forward that Matthew wrote first, not long after the times of Christ's ministry on Earth.
-Then decades later Luke wrote his Gospel, which according to ACTS 1:1 was probably not long before he wrote ACTS during Paul's imprisonment in Rome (ACTS 28), around 67 A.D.
+Then decades later Luke wrote his Gospel, which according to ACTS 1:1 was probably not long before he wrote ACTS which might have been written during Paul's imprisonment in Rome (ACTS 28), around 67 A.D.
 Lastly, with Peter as his guide Mark wrote his Gospel, possibly with both MATTHEW and LUKE laid out before them.

 Being a physician, Luke also would have been well versed in writing, but he probably didn't begin collecting information for his gospel until some years after the fact (see LUKE 1:1-3).
 As a traveling companion of the apostle Paul, he was fortunate to be able to visit many of the old disciples and obtain important and relative information from them.
 Even so, an accurate chronology of the events would have been difficult for him to always ascertain.

 As Matthew wrote nearest to the actual events we can expect that he would have had the most accurate chronology of the three evangelists.
 We are not surprised that Luke would have varied from him because Luke's sources were recalling the events many years later, sometimes from second and even third hand sources.
-Peter however, as an apostle and close companion to his Lord should have been able to know more precisely the proper order of major events and therefore, we should have thought that he would have always agreed with Matthew, which he didn't.
+Peter however, as an apostle and close companion to his Lord should have been able to know more precisely the proper order of major events and therefore, (if he guided Mark) we should have thought that he would have always agreed with Matthew, but he didn't.

 In the chronology table of the previous Page, we have collected and displayed 126 incidents from Mark's Gospel to see how well he tracked with Matthew's chronology and we found these seven times when they differed from one another.